-Christopher Atkins is Curator of Exhibitions at the the Minnesota Museum of American Art (the M).
-Since 2015 he has organized numerous group- and one-person exhibitions, including Material Mythologies, We the People, and the nationally recognized Ken Gonzales-Day: Shadowlands.
-Upcoming projects at the M include a new commission by installation artist Sheila Pepe, an exhibition on the history of the museum's important studio craft collection, and an NEA-supported solo exhibition with Brad Kahlhamer, entitled A Nation of One.
+Christopher Atkins was Curator of Exhibitions at the the Minnesota Museum of American Art (the M) from 2015 - 2019.
+During that time he organized numerous group- and one-person exhibitions, including Material Mythologies, We the People, and the nationally recognized Ken Gonzales-Day: Shadowlands.
+Other projects at the M included a new commission by installation artist Sheila Pepe, an exhibition on the history of the museum's important studio craft collection, and an NEA-supported solo exhibition with Brad Kahlhamer, entitled A Nation of One.

 Previously, he was Coordinator of the Minnesota Artists Exhibition Program at Minneapolis Institute of Art from 2009-2015.
 During that time he lead MAEP through an important transition and reinvigorated the program by working closely with other curatorial departments, increasing the impact of each exhibition, embracing ambitious and experimental site-responsive projects, and presenting various artist-in-residency programs.